abarrows/ai-prompts/patterns/extract_article_content_related_to_topic/prompt.md

-Scan through the list of training data objects, extract the full `"body"` content for each training data object in `data-confluence-all.json` that contains any matching content related to the topic:
+Scan through the returned list of training data objects you found and extract the full `"body"` content for each training data object.

-[INSERT TOPIC HERE]

 Return the matching content found in each body's value in Markdown format like this:

 ### Title A